claytonketner/CSCI200_FactorySim/Data-Classes.md

 ***

 ### Kit
-      This class defines a kit and its attributes, use gridLayout to define the part location.
+      This class defines a kit and its attributes
 * Constructor:
       * Kit()
       * Kit(String name, String description, int kitNumber)